SlapBot/powir/README.md

 <strong>Does it share my data anywhere?</strong>

 No, Powir will never share your data anywhere outside your local system, the entire source code of the app is online for anyone to check.
-Infact, it never makes any request to a server since there is none.
+In fact, it never makes any request to a server since there is none.
 Its simply a client sided app.

 <hr>